-It is important to note that there is a polynomial time algorithm to decide, without any doubt, if an integer is prime.
-Such an algorithm was discovered by Agrawal, Kayal and Saxena in 2002.
+It is important to note that there is a polynomial-time algorithm (this means that the running time of the algorithm is at most some constant times the number of digits of the input) to decide, without any doubt, if an integer is prime.
+Such an algorithm was discovered by Agrawal, Kayal and Saxena in 2002 and was a real sensation at the time.
 It is important to note that the algorithm does not produce a decomposition of n in case n is composite.
 Such an algorithm will compromise the very backbone of e-commerce and military security.
-For more, see http://www.ams.org/notices/200305/fea-bornemann.pdf